mulderp/mulderp.github.com/_posts/2015-01-15-jsonp-with-backbonejs.md

 Unfortunately, JSONP has some [security flaw in the context of CSRF (cross-site request forgery)](http://security.stackexchange.com/questions/23438/security-risks-with-jsonp).
 A 3rd user could make HTTP requests on your behalf, because a server would trust your cookie.
 I am not a security expert, but many JSONP API providers disable writing.

-For simple projects, JSONP can make sense however - for example, if you would like to provide a nicer UI to someone else's [Wordpress data in Wordpress](https://wordpress.org/support/topic/getting-jsonp-to-work).
+For simple projects, JSONP can make sense however - for example, if you would like to provide a nicer UI to someone else's [data in Wordpress](https://wordpress.org/support/topic/getting-jsonp-to-work).
 This was a question of some reader of [The Pipefishbook](http://pipefishbook.com).
 So, let's look at a Backbone.Collection that reads data with JSONP.

 # Ajax requests